Lathan McKay

-Lathan McKay (born January 10, 1975) is an American producer, historian, actor, writer and co-founder of the Evel Knievel Museum.
+Lathan McKay is an American film and television producer, historian, actor, writer and co-founder of the Evel Knievel Museum.
 As a former professional skateboarder, he has amassed the largest collection of Evel Knievel memorabilia in the world.
 The collection now resides at the official Evel Knievel Museum alongside Historic Harley Davidson.

 Biography

-McKay was born on January 10, 1975.
-The second of the two children of Karlan McKay and Karen McCall.
-He and his older sister were raised in Missouri City, Texas.

 He started skateboarding as a child and became sponsored at 14.
 Inspired by Evel Knievel, he spent a decade on the road as a professional, breaking for a year to attend college in Austin.
 McKay became a '70s-era cinephile and was inspired by existential films like Cisco Pike, Night Moves, Charley Varrick, Little Fauss and Big Halsy, Thunderbolt and Lightfoot, films by Sam Peckinpah, and particularly Monte Hellman’s Two-Lane Blacktop.